dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 # Styling

 The CSS is a compiled and minified version.
-You find it here: `dnb-ui-lib/style/dnb-ui-lib.min.css`
+You will find it here: `dnb-ui-lib/style/dnb-ui-lib.min.css`

 ## Apply the DNB Style

-To use the default DNB style, You have to define a CSS class called: `dnb-style` You could also set this class on the document body.
+To use the default DNB style, you have to define a CSS class called: `dnb-style` You can set this class on the document body or on any content container.

 <!-- prettier-ignore-start -->
 ```html